Schlock Jocks: 12 of TV’s Coolest Horror Hosts

-A Bay Area Saturday night institution, Bob Wilkins had a different take on the horror hosting gig during his long run (1967-81).
-With droll humor, horn-rimmed glasses and an ever-present cigar, he held forth with an encyclopedic knowledge of Hollywood monsters and mayhem.
+A Bay Area Saturday night institution, Bob Wilkins had a different take on the horror hosting gig during his long run (1967-1981).
+With droll humor, horn-rimmed glasses, and an ever-present cigar, he held forth with an encyclopedic knowledge of Hollywood monsters and mayhem.
 It was as if Dick Cavett had decided to become a horror host.
 Among the treasures Wilkins introduced was the first television showing of Night of the Living Dead.
 “Don’t stay up late, it’s not worth it,” Wilkins told his audience.
 But that only made them want to stay up even more.
 Wilkins passed away in 2009.

 “Calling all stations.
 Clear the airlanes.
 Clear all the airlanes for the big broadcast!”
-For over forty years, Svengoolie has been haunting Saturday nights in Chicago with corny jokes and campy creature features.
+For nearly 50 years, Svengoolie has been haunting Saturday nights in Chicago with corny jokes and campy creature features.
 Unusual among horror hosts, he may be the only one who has been played by two different actors, with different looks.
 The original Svengoolie (Jerry G. Bishop) was a hippie with a Transylvanian accent.
 A writer on his show, Rich Koz, eventually succeeded him in 1979 as Son of Svengoolie (in time he dropped the first part).
 With song parodies, rubber chickens and favorite skits like Mr. Robber’s Neighborhood, Svengoolie is still going strong every Saturday.